 Robin has handled cases involving complex tax, anti-trust, wire fraud, mail fraud, RICO, money laundering, Sarbanes-Oxley, drug trafficking, bank fraud, healthcare fraud; as well as alleged violations of the Foreign Corrupt Practices Act, FDA regulations, and the Arms Export Controls Act.

 Before joining McDonald Hopkins, Robin was with Markus & Markus, a trial and appellate boutique firm.
+She also served as a clerk for United States District Judge Ursula Ungaro, in the Southern District of Florida.

 Robin earned a J.D., magna cum laude, from University of Miami School of Law in 2004.
 She received a B.A. from Florida State University in 2000.